Report: Israel To Supply Natural Gas To Lebanon - I24NEWS

 Lebanon, which officially regards Israel as an enemy state, reached an agreement last year on bringing Jordanian electricity and Egyptian gas into the country via war-torn Syria, while the Shi'ite terrorist group Hezbollah is delivering fuel from its Iranian paymasters.

-However, it is still grappling with round-the-clock power cuts that last at least 20 hours a day due to a financial crisis that has hampered key imports, including fuel for power stations.
+However, the country is still grappling with round-the-clock power cuts that last at least 20 hours a day due to a financial crisis that has hampered key imports, including fuel for power stations.

+According to Channel 12 News, the agreement was by Amos Hochstein, Special US Envoy and Coordinator for International Energy Affairs, and signed in the past few days.